RonaldDijkstra/folkingebrew/source/store/products/folkingebrew-hop-shirt-green.html.markdown

 size_image: "shop/size-image-tshirt.png"
 ---

-Green T-shirt with our hop logo on the front and word mark on the back.
+Green t-shirt with Folkingebrew hop logo printed on the front left area and Folkingebrew wordmark on the back.